|

 Come join the fun!!
-Please go to our Schedule and Costs page for details about classes, prices, etc. July 11th - 13th, 2008, we will be hosting a Kundalini Yoga Workshop.
-Please go to the Workshops page for more information.
+Please go to our Schedule and Costs page for details about classes, prices, etc. And all of our Yoga classes include a meditation or relaxation with various focus techniques to help calm and relax the body and the mind.
+And each Yoga class ends with a gong relaxation.
 You can schedule a private or semi-private class with Pamela for Yoga, Pilates or a combination of the two.
 These classes can be either at the RabBoar Studio, or at your location.
+Learn more about our instructor, Pamela, below.
 Benefits of a Regular Yoga Practice

+Here are 77 Health Benefits of Yoga...
 Here are some Frequently Asked Questions (FAQs) about Yoga.
 And here is some Information about Yoga and how to practice.
 You will often see or hear Yoga defined as "an Indian Sanskrit word which can be translated to mean “union” or “discipline”.
 We could then define Yoga as a discipline that leads to inner and outer union, harmony, and joy", but this is only partially right.
 It has also been defined as "a process of channeling the activities of the mind in the desired direction, and sustaining that focus without being distracted."
 So "both the movement toward the goal, and the state of absorption itself, are Yoga."
 I prefer this second definition, which comes from "Yoga for Body, Breath, and Mind" by A.G.
 Mohan.
 A regular practice of Yoga will help you achieve a stronger and more flexible body, and will increase the range of motion in your hips and shoulders and other joints.
 But more importantly, regular practice has been proven to relieve stress, increase energy, and promote a general feeling of well-being.
 We all know that stress is a major contributing factor for heart disease and even some cancers.
 Also, studies have found that not only will your strength and flexibility increase, you can help relieve (and possibly eliminate) back pain and neck and shoulder pain, and increase a limited range of motion caused by arthritis.
 The March/April AARP magazine had an article about arthritis which stated that “two months of yoga cut pain by 50 percent among patients with knee osteoarthritis."
 Here are some links and articles about Yoga benefits.
+To read more about our Yoga teachers, please visit our Teachers page.
+You can read more about Pamela, the studio director & primary Yoga instructor below.

-Pamela feels that Hatha Yoga as taught by most
+Pamela's personal practice is Kundalini Yoga & meditation.
+Pamela feels that Hatha Yoga as taught at most

-schools is "watered down" Yoga, and basically concerned only with the physical
+fitness centers is "watered down" Yoga, and basically concerned only with the

-Yoga, which incorporates some flowing asanas, some To help her students move further into their practice, she will use props and modifications to adapt poses to individual needs; however she does not use props to force the body into positions it may not be ready for.
+physical aspects of Yoga.
+Her classes incorporate some flowing asanas, some To help her students move further into their practice, she will use props and modifications to adapt poses to individual needs; however she does not use props to force the body into positions it may not be ready for.
 She believes that each person's Yoga practice is unique, just as each person’s body is unique.
-Because Tattva Yoga incorporates various Yoga techniques and styles, you can find the way of practicing Yoga which feels right for you at any point in time -- and this may change day by and or even hour by hour.
+Because Hatha Yoga incorporates various Yoga techniques and styles, you can find the way of practicing Yoga which feels right for you at any point in time -- and this may change day by and or even hour by hour.
 One type of practice might feel better in the morning, another type in the evening.
+Pamela will seldom use any hand-on adjustments to a pose, although she will guide you into finding your way to better and safer alignment.
 Along with the focus on alignment and form and the use of props, asana variations and flowing or moving asana are incorporated into many of the classes.
 From a gentle stretching and relaxing class with candles and soft music, to a more aerobic, flowing and invigorating class you can experience many different aspects of Yoga.
+And we always practice with a sharing, laughing, light attitude.
 The studio is set at a slightly warmer

 temperature when first starting the class, then is kept at a moderate